mauroservienti/milestone.github.io/_posts/2019-03-21-the-viewmodels-lists-composition-dance.md

 Once that's ready the `AvailableProductsLoaded` event is raised, and finally the composed ViewModels are appended to the response ViewModel (`vm`).

 > The way the event is raised and dispatched to handlers is still obscure.
 As obscure is the whole composition infrastructure.
-Don't desperate there will be a dedicated article.
+Don't desperate, there will be a dedicated article.

 ## False notes

 The `IHandleRequests` interfaces is clearly insufficient.
-Semantically it's not designed to handle events.
+Semantically, it's not designed to handle events.

 ```csharp
 interface ISubscribeToCompositionEvents